tshepang/blog-movies/content/movies/The Avengers (2012).rst

 So, what makes it so good:

--  the movie is directed in a similar style to those 2 Iron Man movies, including the clever humor and laid-back acting style
+- The movie is directed in a similar style to those 2 Iron Man movies, including the clever humor and laid-back acting style.

--  the movie has some of the best visual effects I've seen yet, and about as large-scale as any of the 3 *Transformers* movies, without the overly-frantic action where you can't figure WTF is going on
+- The movie has some of the best visual effects I've seen yet, and about as large-scale as any of the 3 *Transformers* movies, without the overly-frantic action where you can't figure WTF is going on.

--  I found the reaction of the city public refreshingly-realistic, especially considering that this is a comic book adaptation
+- I found the reaction of the city public refreshingly-realistic, especially considering that this is a comic book adaptation.

 .. _Thor: http://movies.tshepang.net/thor-2011